-We were originally incorporated as Celerity, Inc. in 1999.
-Our business of designing and manufacturing critical systems for semiconductor capital equipment manufacturers operated as a stand-alone business until 2009 when Celerity sold the business to a private equity fund.
-Francisco Partners acquired the business in December 2011 and formed Ichor Holdings, Ltd., an exempted company incorporated in the Cayman Islands, in March 2012 to serve as the parent company as part of a restructuring to accommodate the expansion of our business in Singapore and Malaysia.
+Our business of designing and manufacturing critical systems for semiconductor capital equipment manufacturers was started by Celerity, Inc. in 1999.
+Our business operated as a stand-alone business until 2009 when Celerity sold the business to a private equity fund.
+Francisco Partners acquired the business in December 2011 and formed Ichor Holdings, Ltd. in March 2012 to serve as the parent company as part of a restructuring to accommodate the expansion of our business in Singapore and Malaysia.
 In April 2012, we acquired Semi Scenic UK Limited to provide refurbishment services for legacy tools.
 In April 2016, we purchased Ajax for approximately \$17.6 million to add chemical delivery subsystem capabilities with existing customers.
 We intend to continue to evaluate opportunistic acquisitions to supplement our organic growth.